Irritable Bowel Syndrome (IBS) in Children

 or her belly pain is real and not imaginary.

-Which children are at risk for IBS?
+Who is at risk for IBS?

 Children are most at risk for IBS if one or both parents have the disorder.
 Teens